SalomePlatform/adao/doc/en/ref_assimilation_keywords.rst

 .. _section_ref_assimilation_keywords:

-List of commands and keywords for data assimilation or optimisation case
+List of commands and keywords for data assimilation or optimization case
 ------------------------------------------------------------------------

 We summarize here all the commands and keywords available to describe a calculation case, by avoiding the particularities of each algorithm.
 It is therefore a common inventory of commands.

-The set of commands for an data assimilation or optimisation case is related to the description of a calculation case, that is a *Data Assimilation* procedure (chosen  in graphical user interface by the command "*ASSIMILATION_STUDY*"), a *Reduction Method* procedure (chosen  in graphical user interface by the
+The set of commands for an data assimilation or optimization case is related to the description of a calculation case, that is a *Data Assimilation* procedure (chosen  in graphical user interface by the command "*ASSIMILATION_STUDY*"), a *Reduction Method* procedure (chosen  in graphical user interface by the